AndrasKovacs/staged-fusion/README.md

 "fusion".
 The only disadvantage is that iterated filtering produces larger than optimal code, because each `filter` outputs a separate loop for skipping.
-I don't think it's a big issue, because iterated filtering is not a common pattern, and the performance penalty is not too bad.
+I don't think it's a big issue, because iterated filtering is not a common pattern, and the performance penalty is not too bad in any case.

 Moving to `zipWith`.
-The idea is to pair up the internal states of two streams.
+The idea is to pair up the internal states of two streams and step them in lockstep.
 For this, it makes sense to use strict pairs and some helpers.

     data Pair a b = Pair !a !b